 Lack of Signed Agreement

-If you haven’t signed an agreement, you retain the opportunity to negotiate the settlement offer or file a suit if necessary.
+If you haven’t signed an agreement, you can negotiate the settlement offer or file a suit if necessary.
 Even with a verbal agreement, you can potentially avoid binding terms if there is no signed agreement.

 However, reopening a car accident claim after you accept payment — even without a signed agreement — is trickier:

-• Conditional Acceptance — If you accept the payment with conditions or under protest, you have a stronger case for reopening the claim.
-For example, if you clearly communicate that accepting the payment does not mean you’re agreeing to the settlement terms, you still have room to negotiate.
+- Conditional Acceptance — If you accept the payment with conditions or under protest, you have a stronger case for reopening the claim.
+For example, if you clearly communicate that accepting the payment does not mean agreeing to the settlement terms, you still have room to negotiate.

 More Than One Party Contributed to the Accident